What you need to know

-- 3. What if the buyer had filed for an Item Not as Described (INAD) case for the item because he/she did not know how to use it, but it was tested and works perfectly before delivery to the buyer?
+- 3. What if the buyer had filed for an Significant Not As Described (SNAD) case for the item because he/she did not know how to use it, but it was tested and worked perfectly before delivery to the buyer?

 You should communicate the usage guideline with your buyer to ensure that he/she knows how to properly function the item.
 You can submit the transaction for an appeal once you have resolved the issue with your buyer – find out more details in the following questions.
 We would also encourage you to place a usage guideline with your item.

 - 4. Am I able to appeal for the action taken against my account?

 Yes.
 If you have evidence to support that eBay’s evaluation was applied incorrectly, you may contact Customer Support to submit an appeal (please refer to following question regarding appeal process).

 - 5. What should I do to appeal?

 In order to be eligible for an appeal, sellers must provide evidence to support the claim.
 For example: If the listing has stated the item description clearly when the buyer had viewed it, but the buyer abuse the policy by selecting SNAD when return the item, you are recommended to report the buyer to eBay with relevant evidence before contact eBay Customer Support to submit an appeal.